 Dr. Wantz is one of Regent University’s main math professors, beloved by his students.
 Originally from central Maryland, Wantz now lives in the Deep Creek area of Chesapeake.

 Having grown up in farm country, Wantz admitted his heart lies in “dairy country, rolling hills, [and] green grass,” but Deep Creek is as close to the country as he can get.

 In addition to being a country boy, Dr. Wantz is also a family man.

 “I am [married to] Elizabeth.
 We met when I went to a Christian college.
 We were friends for a year,” Wantz said.
 “Seeing each other nearly every meal in the cafeteria gives you the sort of daily life of getting to know each other.”

-Wantz sent his kids to a Christian college, hoping that same connection could happen for them, but he admitted it didn’t quite work out as he planned.
-His son now plans to build on that education and study physics in graduate school.
+Wantz sent his kids to a Christian college, and his son now plans to build on that education and study physics in graduate school.

 “I have two kids.
 My daughter works for the College Board.
 My son is a chemistry-physics major,” he said.
 “Our kids have a lot of gifts, but the STEM fields at the moment are controlling their careers.”

 Sitting in his office with a Rubik’s cube pencil holder on his desk and his bookshelf nearly bursting with a plethora of textbooks on calculus and other math’s, Dr. Wantz explains that math has not always been his goal in life.

 “In high school I actually was in the program for auto-mechanics,” he said.
 “I worked a few years doing that but found that it wasn’t terribly challenging for the brain.
 And it didn’t seem to be lucrative enough to start a family… So, I decided to go to college, and I went with the obvious goal of engineering.”